unimarkup/specification/Frontend_Reference.md

 ### Block file insert

 There are two different ways to insert files as block elements.
-The general form of a block file insert looks like a hyperlink with a **special character** repeated three or more times before `[`.
+The general form of a block file insert looks like a hyperlink with a **special character** repeated three times before `[`.
 Block file inserts must be surrounded by blank lines.

 **Note:** The description given inside `[]` is only used as information about the content of the inserted file.
 The text will not be in the rendered document.